RickStrahl/datepicker-native/README.md

 erface.

 ## Vue Component
-For good measure I ran into all of this originally within a Vue application and I initially build a Vue component for a drop-in `data-button` component only later backfitting the plain JS component.
+For good measure I ran into all of this originally within a Vue application and I initially build a Vue component for a drop-in `data-button` component only later back-fitting the plain JS component.

 The Vue version is a bit less generic as it uses bootstrap and font-awesome in the template, but you can customize the template as you see fit.